-Keeping a headache diary.
-Keeping a headache diary will help you identify anything that might trigger migraines.
-Diary entries should include the date and time of the headache, any foods you ate, activities you participated in, and medication you took just before the headache began.
-It may take six to eight weeks or longer to begin to see patterns and triggers.
+Keep a headache diary.
+It will help you spot anything that might trigger your migraines.
+Diary entries should include the date and time of your headache, any foods you ate, what you did, and medication you took just before the headache began.
+It may take 6 to 8 weeks or longer to begin to see patterns and triggers.

-Avoiding common food triggers.
-Use information from your diary and trial and error to determine if any of these foods might be causing your migraines.
+Avoid common food triggers.
+Use information from your diary and from trial and error to figure out if any of these foods might be causing your migraines.

 - Red wine or other alcohol